oracle-livelabs/multicloud/helidon-oci-devops/provision-infrastructure/provision-infrastructure.md

         * **OCI DevOps Project** that will contain all the DevOps components needed for this project.
         * **OCI Code Repository** that will host the Application source code project.
         * **DevOps Build Pipeline** with the following stages:
-            * **Manage Build** - executes steps to download JDK20, maven and building the Helidon application
+            * **Manage Build** - executes steps to download JDK 21, Maven, and build the Helidon application
             * **Deliver Artifacts** - Uploads the built Helidon app and the Deployment to the Artifact Repository
             * **Trigger Deployment** - Triggers the Deployment Pipeline
         * **DevOps Deployment Pipeline** that will perform the following on the target environment:
-            * Download JDK20
+            * Download JDK 21
             * Install OCI CLI and use it to download the Application Deliverable
             * Run the Application
         * **DevOps Instance Group environment** that will be used by the Deployment Pipeline to identify the created OCI Compute Instance as the deployment target.